-Almost every car includes a powertrain control module (PCM), usually found under the driver’s side instrument panel.
+Almost every car includes a powertrain control module (PCM)—essentially your car’s computer—which is typically found under the driver-side instrument panel.
 This module monitors the operation of dozens of car components.

 Each component has a normal operating range, and if the car component operates out of that normal range, the PCM registers the issue and stores it as a diagnostic code.
 This type of code is what triggers the light on your car’s dashboard.

 Relying on the internet to diagnose the meaning behind the indicators on your dashboard is a surefire way to cause yourself a headache.
 By having a trained mechanic properly run an in-depth diagnostic on your car’s computer, you can be sure that whatever issues your vehicle is experiencing are understood.
 You’ll never get any guessing or unnecessary repairs when you run a car computer diagnostic test with Virginia Tire & Auto.

 What kind of issues can car computer diagnostics uncover?

 A diagnostic code can indicate an electrical issue, a mechanical problem like an engine vacuum leak, or something else entirely.
 Codes can even be triggered when there’s nothing wrong with the electronics.
 When your mechanic runs a car computer diagnostics test, he or she is scanning the PCM for these active or stored diagnostic codes.
 While these computer diagnostic codes identify the source of the problem, they will not indicate whether a part needs replacing.

 What are my next steps?